flying-sheep/phil.red/posts/python-style.md

 * `itertools`
 * `functools`

-Expression handling
+Exception handling
 -------------------
 Define your own if no standard one is suited, and only catch the most specific ones.
-Avoid Pokémon expression handling.
+Avoid Pokémon exception handling.

 Tabs, not spaces
 ----------------